fbpx

 Our Wines

-Our selection of wines combines the elegance of excellent grape varieties with the potential of the extraordinary territory of Panzano in Chianti.
+Our selection of wines combines the elegance of outstanding grape varieties with the unique potential of the extraordinary terroir of Panzano in Chianti.

 The Vineyards and Territories

-Our production areas are Panzano in Chianti and Florence: two different terroirs with diverse soil types but having some characteristics in common such as the south-facing exposure.
-Thanks to hand-picking and hand-processing techniques, we are able to select only the best grapes.
-The perfect balance between tradition and modernity is the pillar of our success.
+Our production areas are Panzano in Chianti and Florence: two distinct terroirs with different soil types, yet sharing certain characteristics such as a south-facing exposure.
+Thanks to hand-picking and manual processing techniques, we are able to select only the finest grapes.
+The perfect balance between tradition and modernity forms the foundation of our success.

 The territory of Panzano

-Panzano’s soil type is medium mix, rich in marl and well-drained allowing the vines to absorb the soil’s minerals and transfer the terroir’s characteristics to the wine.
+Panzano’s soils are a medium-textured mix, rich in marl and well-drained, allowing the vines to absorb the land’s minerals and convey the terroir’s distinctive character to the wine.

 The territory of Florence

-Florence is a territory rich in traditions, Florence is where we embarked on our most ambitious challenge: creating a modern vineyard focused on quality, the key word of our whole activity.
-Qualities of the soil are also responsible for the wine’s quality: Florence’s soil, with such a high clay content, produces grapes rich in tannins and polyphenols.
+Florence is a land rich in traditions and the place where we embarked on our most ambitious challenge: creating a modern vineyard focused on quality, the cornerstone of all our activities.
+The characteristics of the soil also play a crucial role in the wine’s quality: Florence’s clay-rich soils produce grapes abundant in tannins and polyphenols.

 Grape Varieties